thblt/outshine/README.md

 ### History and Credits<a id="sec-1-2-2"></a>

+The original author of outshine.el is Thorsten Jolitz, who transferred maintainership to Adam Porter in April 2017.

 The outshine.el library merges, modifies and extends two existing extension-libraries for \`outline' (minor) mode: \`outline-magic' (by Carsten Dominik) and \`out-xtra' (by Per Abrahamsen).
 It offers all the